Updated March 2017

 If any employee of CaRMS misuses personal information, this will be considered a serious offence for which disciplinary action may be taken, up to and including termination of employment.
 If any individual or organization misuses personal information that was provided for the purpose of providing services to or for CaRMS, this will be considered a serious issue for which action may be taken, up to and including termination of any agreement between CaRMS and that individual or organization.

-CaRMS reserves the right not to change any personal information but will append any alternative text the individual concerned believes to be appropriate.
+CaRMS reserves the right not to change any personal information but will append any alternative text the individual concerned believes to be appropriate and CaRMS agrees is reasonable.

 CaRMS reserves the right to decline to provide access to personal information where the information requested: